GianlucaTarantino/GianlucaTarantino/README.md

-### Hi!
-I'm Gianluca Tarantino, a 17yo Italian developer and Pokémon player.
+## Hi!
+I'm Gianluca Tarantino, a 17 years old Italian developer and gamer.

 - 🔭 Currently working on some articles and some Computer Vision projects
 - 💾 I'm also a Maker!
 With experience on Arduino and Raspberry boards